La Salle College (Buenos Aires)

 Colegio La Salle Buenos Aires is an Argentine private school founded in 1891 by French Brother Jumaélien and located in Balvanera, Buenos Aires.

 It belongs to the Institute of the Brothers of the Christian Schools, a Roman Catholic religious teaching congregation created by French priest and educational reformer Jean-Baptiste de La Salle in 1680.

 Originally established as a boys-only school, nowadays both male and female students attend classes.
 It offers early childhood, primary, secondary and tertiary education.

+Heritage

+In 2007, the School signed an agreement with a private company to build a 5-star hotel and convention center on its historic grounds at Riobamba and Viamonte.
+The project was rejected by alumni, as well as by former head of government Aníbal Ibarra, among others.
+In February 2008, the city legislature declared the building part of the City's historic heritage, preventing its remodeling.

+The chapel has an organ designed by the organ builder Aristide Cavaillé-Coll.
+In 2020, an album recorded in the chapel was released, by organist Luis Caparra.